-The Keld Resource Centre is a registered charity working with local partners and the Keld community.
 Our origins developed from the community's desire to make productive use of three Grade II listed buildings - the former Manse, School and Literary Institute - which lie at the heart of the village.
 Owned by the United Reformed Church, these buildings had lain unused since the devastating outbreak of foot and mouth disease in 2001.
 Rather than see them sold for commercial, residential or private holiday home use, local people were determined to see them restored for the benefit of the whole community and visitors to the area.

-Key milestones so far:
+Our impact so far:

-- 2016: restoration of the former assembly room (the 'Upper Room') of the Keld Literary Institute as a flexible and attractive events space, supported by a breakout room and teabar, plus modern toilets and a lift.
+- 2016: restoration of the former assembly room (the 'Upper Room') of the Keld Literary Institute as a flexible and attractive events space, supported by a breakout room and tea bar, plus modern toilets and a lift.

 - 2015: preparation of the Upper Room project, which will bring the first floor of the Literary Institute building back into use as an activity and events space and base for our Groupwork@Keld programme